 Setting up for a night dominated the sea, two glasses of Prosecco were swiftly ordered.
 Shortly later, two more followed, enjoyed whilst watching the theatrics of the restaurant’s open kitchen.

 We began with some promptly brought out nibbles; steamed edamame drizzled in sticky ginger soy and a mixture of plantain and sweet potato chips served with a cooling but tangy rocoto and pepper dip.
 A simple and pleasing introduction to what would follow.

 Act 1; Raw

-The opening act most definitely succeeded to set the scene for the evening.
+The opening act most definitely succeeded in setting the scene for the evening.
 I had silently squealed at the description of our first dish; tuna ceviche with watermelon, kumquat, lemon oil, basil and tomato.
 GIVE IT TO ME.
 It was as fresh as Will Smith in the early 90s minus the neon getup.